hbarnett99/workout-md/README.md

 # Fitness & Nutrition Guide

-A comprehensive VitePress documentation site containing a complete workout and nutrition plan designed for fat loss, muscle building, and sports performance enhancement.
+A comprehensive VitePress documentation site containing a complete workout and nutrition plan designed for wham af.

 ## 🎯 Features